department-of-veterans-affairs/va.gov-team/teams/shared-support/trauma/readme.md

 <hr/>

 ### Community members 🫀
-Attended a practice meeting or small group?
+Attended a big meeting or small group?
 Lurk on our slack channel?
 Then you're _one of us_.
 Every single person, regardless of how they participate, is a valued member of our community.
 We are nothing without our people 💙

 <!--
 **Name**, Role